Is Long-form Content the Key to Successful B2B Marketing?

 Let’s start by understanding what long-form content is.
 Any blog post with a word count of 1200 words or more falls under the long-form umbrella.
 However, like any other content form, these long posts also have advantages and disadvantages depending on where they fit in your marketing strategy and how you plan to use them.

 With this in mind, let’s go ahead and explore the pros and cons of interactive content.

-6. Long form content allows users to read selectively due to the presence of greater number of sections within the blog post.
-For instance, this post on How to start a business, has a lot of sections that allows readers to skip to another section in case they don't find the current section engaging enough
+6. This form of long content allows users to read selectively due to the presence of a greater number of sections within the blog post.
+For instance, this post on How to start a business, has a lot of sections that allow readers to skip to another section in case they don’t find the current section engaging enough.

-8. Long form content garners more backlinks, hence it is propitious for ranking high on search engines
+8. This form of long content also garners more backlinks.
+Hence, it is propitious for ranking high on search engines.

 All these advantages apply when the content in consideration fulfills the prerequisite of high quality.
 Punching out a 2000 word article replete with fillers and fluff is a big no-no.

-As we know, long-form content takes considerable time and effort to create but that is just part of the downside, let us have a look at the other challenges,
+As we know, this kind of long content takes considerable time and effort to create but that is just part of the downside, let us have a look at the other challenges.

-1. The first thing that comes to mind is that it takes considerable time to create a quality piece of long-form content.
-Consequently creating good long-form content is exhausting
+1. The first thing that comes to mind is that it takes considerable time to create a quality piece of content.
+Consequently, creating good long-form content is exhausting.

-2. A portion of the audience will be put off by long-form content and won’t read it till the end
+2. A portion of the audience may be put off by long-form and won’t read it till the end.

 1. Break down your long-form blog into different sections and provide them as hyperlinks in the introduction.
 This allows readers to quickly jump to the personally relevant ones.